tasnia07/Assignment-2_3-Layer-Dependent-Dropdowns/README.md

 (4) Run the Project :

-  While browsing the URL in localhost, must use `Ctrl+shift+R` to hard reload the browser at first.
+  While browsing the URL in localhost, must use `Ctrl+shift+R` to hard reload the browser at first before selecting the dropdowns and later as well.